 Some reports suggest that ultrasound may also cause the body to produce more collagen.
 Collagen is the main protein that makes up the body’s ligaments and tendons.
 Some researchers believe that, in helping the body to produce more collagen, ultrasound therapy may accelerate healing of soft tissues.

 Because ultrasound therapy increases blood flow, it should be avoided immediately following an injury.
 Also, the increased blood flow can possibly spread already-present diseases faster than normal throughout the body.

 Ultrasound therapy is contraindicated when the patient:

 - Has cancer or if cancer is suspected

 - Has an infection

 - Has a bone fracture or suspected bone fracture

 Ultrasound therapy should also never be used near the eyes or the sex organs.
 It should be used very carefully with children, so as not to affect growth plates.

-Consult your doctor to find out if ultrasound therapy, massage therapy, or other passive treatments might work for you.
-If you find conservative treatments to be ineffective in controlling your neck or back pain, contact Laser Spine Institute for more information on our endoscopic procedures that may help you recover your health without open spinal surgery.
+Consult your physician to find out if ultrasound therapy, massage therapy, or other passive treatments might work for you.
+If you find conservative treatments to be ineffective in controlling your neck or back pain, contact Laser Spine Institute for information on our minimally invasive procedures that may help you recover your health without traditional open spinal surgery.